mkachlicka/mkachlicka/README.md

 I'm a cognitive neuroscientist based in London.
 I'm passionate about brains, sounds, and language, in many forms.

+### Current work...
-- 🔬 I’m currently working on analysing speech using NLP techniques to assess language proficiency, identify common errors, and track learning trajectories
+- 🔬 Analysing speech using NLP techniques to assess language proficiency, identify common errors, and track learning trajectories
-- 🧠 I’m currently learning about encoding and decoding models for neuroimaging data, as well as feature extraction techniques and neural networks
+- 🧠 Learning about encoding and decoding models for neuroimaging data, as well as feature extraction techniques and neural networks

 Thanks for stopping by! 🌟
 <!--